 Women Composers – A Graded Anthology For Piano

-I’m delighted to introduce my new three-book piano series: Women Composers – A Graded Anthology For Piano (Schott Music).
+I’m delighted to introduce my three-book piano series: Women Composers – A Graded Anthology For Piano (Schott Music).
 This series was published in February/March 2022 and was one of my lockdown projects.
-Schott and I worked on these publications over a significant period.
-I’m happy to say that this series won a Presto Music Award for…
+Schott and I worked on these publications over a significant period and I’m happy to say that this series won a Presto Music…

 Piano Music by Women

 Beethoven’s piano concertos are amongst the most emotionally satisfying in the whole piano repertoire.
-British pianist and teacher David Alexander has, for the past few years, been programming all five concertos in London as part of his own Beethoven project.
-On January 10th 2019 he will be performing Beethoven Piano Concerto No. 4 Op.
-58…
+Pianist and teacher David Alexander has been programming all five concertos in London.
+He has been doing this as part of his own Beethoven project for the past few years.
+On January 10th 2019 he will be performing Beethoven Piano Concerto…

-British teacher and composer Lindsey Berwin is my guest writer today.
+British teacher and composer Lindsey Berwin is my guest writer this week.
 She has written several pedagogical publications for teachers and students.
 I asked Lindsey about her work as a composer, and why composing has become an increasingly important element in her life.
-My journey as a composer began some thirty years ago, primarily in response…
+My journey as a composer began some thirty years ago, primarily in…

 The Faber Music Piano Anthology

-I’m extremely honoured to have been invited to compile a new anthology for leading UK music publisher, Faber Music.
+In 2016 I was invited to compile a new anthology for leading UK music publisher Faber Music.
 This hefty volume is designed to be a gift book for anyone who enjoys playing, or who fancies exploring, a large and varied collection of piano works.
-A luxury hardback edition featuring high-quality premium paper, page…
+The volume was first available in a luxury hardback edition featuring…